alisw/AliPhysics/MUON/READMEmtrda.txt

 - The DA updates the global mask file accordingly, adds the file to the data base and on the the File Exchange Server at the beginning of the next run.

-Then the SHUTTLE process the ASCII files and store the configuration on the OCDB.
+\subsection da_ss3 Mixed events (PHYSICS+CALIBRATION)

+- If the FET mode in MtgGlobalCrate is not set to 0x3, only PHYSICS events will be used to check for the noisy channels
+- The algorithm is selected according to the event type returned by the raw reader

 \section da_s2 Using the DA Online

-With the help of the Control Panel a configuration file is added to the database (DAConfig.txt) which contains parameters for running the DA:
+With the help of the Control Panel a configuration file is added to the database (DAConfig.dat) which contains parameters for running the DA (typical values are shown):

-- the thresholds for calculating noisy/dead inputs
+- the thresholds for calculating noisy/dead inputs (0.1/0.9)
-- the minimum number of events necessary for calculating the input rates
+- the minimum number of events necessary for calculating the input rates (10)
-- the maximum number of events to be analyzed in one DA execution
+- the maximum number of events to be analyzed in one DA execution (1000000)
-- the number of events to skip from the start of run
+- the number of events to skip from the start of run (0)
-- the verbosity level of the DA
+- the verbosity level of the DA (0, minimum of messages, 1 more messages, 2 print every event)
-- enable warnings from the raw data decoder
+- enable warnings from the raw data decoder (0, do not show warnings)
+- switch between slow/fast payload decoder (0, use the slow decoder)

 This file it is not "version"-ed, so it will be not recorded in MtgCurrent.dat.